nrfconnect/sdk-nrf/samples/wifi/ble_coex/README.rst

 .. include:: /includes/build_and_run_ns.txt

-The sample can be built for the following configurations:
+You can build the coexistence sample for the following configurations:

 * Wi-Fi throughput only
 * Bluetooth LE throughput only